cypress-io/cypress-documentation/content/guides/dashboard/projects.md

 **Cypress will no longer be able to identify your project or find the recorded builds for it**.

-If you're using source control, we recommend that you check your `cypress.json`, including the `projectId`, into source control.
+If you're using source control, we recommend that you check your configuration file, including the `projectId`, into source control.
 If you don't want your `projectId` visible in your source code you can set it as an environment variable using the name `CYPRESS_PROJECT_ID`.
 The exact mechanism for doing so